top of page

 AIKI Includes the following:

-• Participatory-Action research (PAR)
+• Participatory-action research (PAR)

-• In-person and virtual support for African and Indigenous-centered educators throughout the diaspora
+• In-person and virtual support for educators

 • Arts-based youth and family development